nightingaleproject/blackbird/README.md

-# FHIR For Death Reporting
+# Blackbird: FHIR For Death Reporting

 This prototype app gives medical certifiers the ability to report and certify to jurisdiction electronic death registration systems (EDRS)